SI1 diamond clarity is perhaps the most disputed grade in the industry, mainly due to a lack of consensus on whether it’s entirely eye clean or not.

 Tips When Getting SI1 Clarity Diamond

-Do we recommend it?
-No of course!
-Although the minor inclusions on the table & facets won’t hurt, but if you look at 7 o’clock, you will see a deadly black carbon inclusion!
-And it’s one the worst inclusions you want to avoid in your diamond.
+No, of course not!
+Although the minor inclusions on the table and facets won’t hurt, if you look at the 7 o’clock position, you will see a deadly black carbon inclusion!
+And it’s one of the worst inclusions you’d want to avoid in your diamond.

 When Carat Makes SI1 Inclusions Visible?

 As a diamond’s carat weight increases, inclusions can become more visible due to the larger surface area.
 For larger diamonds, especially those over 1.2 carats, you might want to consider choosing a clarity grade of VS2 or higher to ensure the diamond appears eye-clean.

 This is particularly relevant if the diamond has inclusions on its table facet – the flat surface on the top of the diamond that faces upwards when set in jewelry.